Pruritus (overview) L29.8

 • Travel history (exclusion of epizoonoses or zoonoses)

-• Suspected diagnoses that have already been made.
+• Suspected diagnoses already made.

-Recording and documentation of pruritus intensity - also for therapy control by means of visual analog scale (VAS) or numerical rating scale with indication of the intensity of the itching from 0 to 10.
+Recording and documentation of pruritus intensity - also for therapy control by means of visual analog scale (VAS) or numerical rating scale with indication of the intensity of itching from 0 to 10.

 Therapy